 Academics | Psychology Research

-Applied Cognitive & Affective Sciences
+Applied Cognitive and Affective Sciences

 Understanding cognitive and affective (emotional) processes is essential to anyone who wants a better grip on the many issues that challenge ourselves and society.
 At Webster Vienna, we investigate processes that are relevant to a variety of domains such as psychotherapy, decision making, and interpersonal negotiation.

-We use a wide range of techniques (brain imaging, face reading, psychophysiological recordings, startle reflex modulation, etc.) to collect, process, and analyze psycho-biological data, which we then use to answer both fundamental and applied research questions.
+We use a wide range of techniques (brain imaging, face reading, psychophysiological recordings, startle reflex modulation, etc.) to collect, process and analyze psycho-biological data, which we then use to answer both fundamental and applied research questions.

 Our Core Research Areas